Virtual Teams Effectiveness

-As part of our continuing series of paper reviews, known as “Matrix Monday”, today John Bland takes a look at an article on virtual teams.
+As part of our continuing series of paper reviews, known as “Matrix Monday”, today we take a look at an article on virtual teams.

 In his article “Enhancing Effectiveness on Virtual Teams”, Gregory R Berry of the Central Connecticut State University examines why traditional skills are insufficient in creating successful virtual teams.